J-PAL/bcstatsR/examples/examples.md

                   backchecker = "bcer")
 ```

 And auto-magically, you've created a bunch of results stored in `result`.
-Let's take a look at back check, which has been stored in `back$check`.
+Let's take a look at back check, which has been stored in `result$backcheck`.

 ``` r
 print(result$backcheck)